-Even when the market began to turn, Paul’s faith never waivered.
+Paul bought soybean oil futures, committing to buy at a future date for a certain price.
+Unfortunately, the market turned against soy, but Paul was too blind to see it.
 Political unrest, grain sanctions, and bad crop yields due to weather all made prices start to drop.
+Still, Paul believed.
 It got so bad that at one point he was losing $20,000 a day for months in a row.

-Although everybody else had left, Paul persisted.
+Although everybody else had left the trade, Paul persisted.
 It eventually cost him his job and over $800,000.
 So what happened?

 Let’s see how much we can discover in just 3 ideas:

 - You might think you’re smart, but your brain has a hard time letting go of false beliefs that lead to risky decisions.

 - Loss is avoidable if you understand crowd behavior and how to steer clear of its negative influence.